 - Transhuman Space gives a brief rundown on how various religions deal with "ghosts" and AIs.
 Broadly speaking, they tend to be "humanocentric" but not "bio-chauvinist" (that is, they don't see AIs as people, but accept brain uploads as being the same person, more or less), although there are lots of exceptions, and several fringe sects such as Christian Hyperevolutionism.

 - In a Castle Falkenstein article in Pyramid magazine, "Concerning the Djinn", Phil Masters briefly looks at what it means to be a powerful spirit being and a devout Muslim, and the same ideas were later re-used in the same author's GURPS Castle Falkenstein: The Ottoman Empire.
 Essentially, the djinn have their own mosques, hidden underground, because attending a human mosque is liable to be disruptive to proceedings (they generally turn invisible when making the hajj).
-Though funnily enough, all of this stuff comes more or less directly from genuine Muslim folklore.
+Though funnily enough, these ideas all come more or less directly from genuine Muslim folklore.

 - Cerberus News had a news report that Jews in the future are celebrating Passover, and there is some religious argument about whether aliens can be present at the meal.
 Most agree that yes, they can, and there's even a small business in supplying unleavened bread specifically made for turians and quarians.

 - The Codex indicates that many aliens have responded to the plethora of alien religions by converting (for example, Confucianism and Zen Buddhism have found a niche among the turians).
 For various reasons, certain religions are popular with races that discovered them only after going to the stars.
 Meanwhile, it is implied that theistic belief in general has declined amongst humanity (Ash implies that she has been harassed in the past for believing in God, for example).